aleski017/tab-nawba-symbolic_recognition/README.md

 ploits the relationships between music components.
 To the best of our knowledge, this is the first application of a GNN to Non-Western MIR.
-This work has the potential to set a new baseline for state-of-the-art methods which identify nawba and ṭāb‘
+This work has the potential to set a new baseline for state-of-the-art methods which identify nawba and ṭāb‘.

 ---